 Autoscaling is more common when scaling horizontally because scaling out or in means just adding or removing instances of a resource and your app continues running without interruption as new resources are provisioned.
 If demand drops, resources can be shut down seamlessly without downtime and de-allocated.

 Many providers of cloud-based systems, such as Microsoft Azure, support automatic horizontal scaling.

 Frequently asked questions

-A database is any collection of interrelated information that is stored and organised so that it is easier to manage and access.
-As new data and data types are being generated at a dizzying pace, it becomes a challenge to keep that data organised, accessible and secure.
+A database is any collection of interrelated information that's stored and organized so that it's easier to manage and access.
+As new data and data types are being generated at a dizzying pace, it becomes a challenge to keep that data organized, accessible, and secure.
 Database management systems (DBMS)—which include a layer of management tools—are often used to handle huge volumes of data.

 NoSQL databases do not require a predefined schema and are able to use multiple data models—making them extremely effective at handling high volumes of unstructured data and scaling big data database projects.Learn more about NoSQL databases

 PostgreSQL is a robust, open-source database that works with relational and nonrelational querying, known for its dependability and data integrity.
 PostgreSQL is widely used in fields such as financial services, manufacturing, government geographic information systems, and web technology.
 Developers create apps with PostgreSQL, while administrators trust it to protect their data.Learn more about PostgreSQL

 Caching is a common technique used by developers and IT professionals to improve the performance and scalability of a system.
 Caching works by temporarily copying frequently accessed data to fast storage that's located close to the app.
 If this fast data storage is located closer to the app than the original source, then caching can significantly improve response times for client apps by serving data more quickly.
 Developers often design apps to cache processed data and then repurpose the cache to serve requests faster than in standard database queries.Learn more about caching